venmugil01/vsd-riscv/README.md

  Instruction:` addi a0, a0, %lo(LC1)`
 Purpose: The ADDI instruction adds an immediate value (12-bit constant) to the value in a source register (rs1) and stores the result in a destination register (rd).

+Task: Write a simple C program for a basic application and compile it using RISC-V GCC and simulate with SPIKE.

+Application: Countdown Timer

+The goal is to create a countdown timer that starts from a given value and decreases by one every second until it reaches zero.

+Program Requirements:

+Initialize the timer with a starting value (e.g., 10 seconds).

+Display the current countdown value.

+Decrease the timer value by one every second.

+Stop the countdown when the timer reaches zero.